AverageHelper/accountable-vue/server/README.md

 v16.13.1
 ```

-### Installation
+### Compile and Run the Server

 - Clone the repository
-- Create a .env file at the root of the project, like the one shown below:
+- Create a .env file at the root of the `server` folder, like the one shown below:

 ```sh
 # .env